cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 `certificates                   ` | The configuration for the CA and related certificates, initialized with defaults.                                                                                                  | [CertificatesStatus](#CertificatesStatus)
 `firstRecoverabilityPoint       ` | The first recoverability point, stored as a date in RFC3339 format                                                                                                                 | string
 `cloudNativePostgresqlCommitHash` | The commit hash number of which this operator running                                                                                                                              | string
+`currentPrimaryTimestamp        ` | The timestamp when the last actual promotion to primary has occurred                                                                                                               | string
+`targetPrimaryTimestamp         ` | The timestamp when the last request for a new primary has occurred                                                                                                                 | string

 <a id='ConfigMapKeySelector'></a>